seolman/chirpy/README.md

 - Learn what makes TypeScript a great language for building fast web servers
 - We'll use production-ready tools for everything in this course

-Node.js server handle many requests at once by async event loop.
+*Node.js* server handle many requests at once by *async event loop*.
-Most web servers are CRUD apps and I/O bound workloads are handled great.
+Most web servers are CRUD apps and *I/O bound* workloads are handled great.
 A benefit of single-threaded server is that you don't need to worry about multiple threads accessing shared memory.
 The event loop will handle it.

+A fileserver is a simple web server that serves static files.
+Fileserver often serve static assets for website, things like HTML, CSS, Javascript, Images.